Lucyjpjones/lj-fscr/README.md

 Follow the steps below if you are wanting to propose changes to the project or to use the project as a starting point for your own idea.

+> **Note:** Static files and media content has been stored in AWS bucket so is not available through github repository.
+Please contact site owner if you wish to use any of the images included.

 - **Forking the GitHub Repository**

   Forking allows you to create a copy of the original repository and propose changes to the repository owner via a pull request.